Uzumaki (film)

-Uzumaki (うずまき) is a 2000 Japanese supernatural horror film based on the manga of the same name by Junji Ito.
-The feature film directorial debut of Higuchinsky, it stars Eriko Hatsune, Fhi Fan, Hinako Saeki and Shin Eun-kyung.
+Uzumaki (うずまき) is a 2000 Japanese supernatural horror film directed by Higuchinsky in his directorial debut.
+Based on the manga series Uzumaki by Junji Ito, it stars Eriko Hatsune, Fhi Fan, Hinako Saeki, Shin Eun-kyung, Keiko Takahashi, and Ren Osugi.
 The film takes place in a town plagued by a mysterious curse involving spirals.
 As the film was produced while the manga was still being written and released, it departs from the story of the original work and features a different ending.

 The film was backed by the company Omega Micott, who released it in Japan on a double bill with Tomie: Replay, another film based on a manga by Ito.
 Simultaneously, Uzumaki received a limited release in the American city of San Francisco.
 It received mixed reviews from critics.